lukedeo/torch-serving/README.md

 # Building the project

-This was whipped up in two days so the build is a bit suboptimal to say the least...
+The build is suboptimal - it would be great to make the `CMake` config better.

 Clone the repo (and submodule) with: